You Can’t Pour from An Empty Cup

 Meditation

 I was never much good at long, focused meditation, but I started with focusing for 7 mins.
 I could do that.
 I then worked up to increasing the time I spent in meditation.
-Meditation can offer a sanctuary for the mind amidst the chaos of daily life, and there is significant research on the practice of mindfulness and its impact on enhancing emotional health, a positive outlook, and increasing concentration levels.
+Meditation can offer a sanctuary for the mind amidst the chaos of daily life.
+To make the practice more comfortable, you might consider a dedicated meditation cushion to support your posture.
 Here's a basic meditation technique to get you started:

 Set Aside Time: Reserve 5-10 minutes each day.